Locations:

 Symptoms and Causes

-What are typical signs and symptoms of epiglottitis?
+What are the signs and symptoms of epiglottitis?

 Epiglottitis symptoms usually appear suddenly and get worse quickly.
-Sometimes, in older children and adults, it may take a few days for symptoms to fully develop.
-The most common epiglottitis symptoms include:
+Sometimes, in older children and adults, it may take a few days for symptoms to develop fully.
+But in young children, who have smaller airways, a swollen epiglottis often causes severe symptoms that appear without warning.

-• Drooling (a main symptom in older children and adults).
+• Irritability and restlessness (a main symptom in young children)

 What causes epiglottitis?